MicrosoftDocs/visualstudio-docs/docs/profiling/running-profiling-tools-with-or-without-the-debugger.md

 ---
 # Run profiling tools with or without the debugger

 Visual Studio offers a choice of performance measurement and profiling tools.
 Some tools, like CPU Usage and Memory Usage, can run with or without the debugger, and on release or debug build configurations.
-Performance Profiler tools like Application Timeline can run on debug or release builds.
-Debugger-integrated tools, like the Diagnostic Tools window and Events tab, run only during debugging sessions.
+Tools that appear in the [Diagnostics Tools window](../profiling/profiling-feature-tour.md#view-performance-while-debugging) run only during a debugging session.
+Tools that appear in the [Performance Profiler](../profiling/profiling-feature-tour.md#post_mortem) run without the debugger and you analyze the results after you choose to stop and collect data (for post-mortem analysis).

 >[!NOTE]
 >You can use the non-debugger performance tools with Windows 7 and later.
 Windows 8 or later is required to run the debugger-integrated profiling tools.